soundpress/RulesOfNYC/docs/c03/index.rst

 (b) In this section, substitute items of "equal or better" quality means items that are substantially similar to the items ordered, that fit the purposes for which the ordered items were intended; and that are not normally offered by the seller at a lower price than the price of the ordered items.

-(c) § 5-48(a) does not apply to:
+(c) 6 RCNY § 5-48(a) does not apply to:

    (1) items ordered under an open-end credit plan (as defined in the federal Truth-in-Lending law) or under any other credit plan which was opened prior to the mail order in question and which permits the consumer to make future purchases; or

    (2) items, such as quarterly magazines, which by their nature are not produced until a future date, and so cannot be stocked at the time of the order; or

    (3) installments, other than the first, of items ordered for serial delivery, such as magazine subscriptions.
-The 30-day period of § 5-48(a) does not apply when all advertising for the item conspicuously specifies a different time period by which delivery may be expected.
-One week after this specified time elapses, the requirements of § 5-48(a) must be met.
+The 30-day period of 6 RCNY § 5-48(a) does not apply when all advertising for the item conspicuously specifies a different time period by which delivery may be expected.
+One week after this specified time elapses, the requirements of 6 RCNY § 5-48(a) must be met.

-(d) Any mail order seller using a Post Office Box address or Private Mail Service Box in its advertisements or promotional material (including order blanks and forms) must conspicuously disclose both the legal name of the company in accordance with § 5-01 "Legal Name" and the complete street address from which the business is actually conducted on all advertisements and promotional material.
+(d) Any mail order seller using a Post Office Box address or Private Mail Service Box in its advertisements or promotional material (including order blanks and forms) must conspicuously disclose both the legal name of the company in accordance with 6 RCNY § 5-01 "Legal Name" and the complete street address from which the business is actually conducted on all advertisements and promotional material.